Does every closed set of prime ideals of a noetherian (commutative) ring contain a finite dense subset?

 (b) if $\mathfrak p\in R$ and if the conditions $\mathfrak a,\mathfrak b\in R$ and $\mathfrak p=\mathfrak a\cap\mathfrak b$ imply $\mathfrak p=\mathfrak a$ or $\mathfrak p=\mathfrak b$, then $\mathfrak p$ is prime.

-Let $I\subset R$ be the set of finite intersections of primes.
-As the existence of a maximal element of $R\backslash I$ would contradict (b), we have $I=R$.
-In particular, the nilradical $\mathfrak n$ is the intersection of the primes $\mathfrak p_1,\dots,\mathfrak p_n$.
-Let $\mathfrak p$ be a prime.
+In particular, the nilradical $\mathfrak n$, being in $R=I$, is the intersection of the primes $\mathfrak p_1,\dots,\mathfrak p_n$.
+Let $\mathfrak p$ be an arbitrary prime.
 As $\mathfrak p$ contains $\mathfrak n$, it contains one the $\mathfrak p_i$.
+This proves (*).